nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 ##### Finding Keyword Terms

 Once you found the terms, now it's time to find their meaning.
-How? you have to discover the meaning of a word you do not understand by using the meanings of all the other words in the context that you do understand.
+How?
+You have to discover the meaning of a word you do not understand by using the meanings of all the other words in the context that you do understand.
 The process is something like the trial-and-error method of putting a jigsaw puzzle together.
 Think of a definition in a dictionary, the word is explained by other words which you do understand.

 Now that you know how to extract a meaning, you can follow this methodology; first, try to determine whether the word has one or many meanings.
 If it has many, try to see how they are related.
 Finally, note the places where the word is used in one sense or another, and see if the context gives you any clue to the reason for the shift in meaning.
 This last will enable you to follow the word in its change of meanings with the same flexibility that characterizes the author’s usage.
 Distinguish between the author’s vocabulary and his terminology.
 If you make a list in one column of the important words, and in another of their important meanings, you will see the relation between the vocabulary and the terminology.